anilmainali/wilsonmar.github.io/_posts/2016-04-01-java-google-guava.md

 {% include _toc.html %}

+Among the billions of libraries on GitHub, this one is #2 (behind Log4J):

 * <a target="_blank" href="https://github.com/google/guava">
    https://github.com/google/guava</a>

-Among the billions of libraries on GitHub, this one is #2 behind Log4J.

 Although nearly 9,000 have starred it at time of writing, only around 1,000 are watching it.

 ## Why This Page

-The contribution of this particular page here is to present features of the library in the <strong>sequence</strong>
+The contribution of this particular page here is to present an understandable <strong>sequence</strong>
-to learn programming Java like the geniuses at Google.

-It's kinda like diving into the "deep end" of Java so we can learn to swim with Olympic swimmers.

-Others have tried, which is why https://en.wikipedia.org/wiki/Google_Guava says developers of the library don't encourage outside contributions.
+to learn programming Java using library along with static code quality scanners (such as Qulice) and profilers (such as JProfiler)

-I'm not doing this to have it on my resume, but because I think this library is what it takes to be a good and fast Java programmer today.
+I think this is what it takes to be a good and fast Java programmer today.

 Might as well learn to do it right the first time than to pick up bad habits.

-And I'd like to see how the library holds up to static code quality scanners (such as Qulice) and profilers (such as JProfiler)
+> It's kinda like learning to swim by diving into the deep end of a pool filled with Olympic swimmers.

+This is probably why <a target="_blank" href="https://en.wikipedia.org/wiki/Google_Guava">
+the Wikipedia page on Guava</a> mention that developers of the library don't encourage outside contributions.

 ## Get It on Your Laptop

-On a Mac, create a group folder (google), then
+0. On a Mac, create a group folder (google), then

+   <tt><strong>
    git clone https://github.com/google/guava
+   </strong></tt>

+   Its license is permissive Apache.

-0. Process its Maven pom.xml file:
+0. Process its pom.xml file using Maven:

    mvn initialize